-1 It is important to note that there was no faunal survey in spring 2018, and as such there may well have been a decline which could not be represented in the schematic below.
+1 It is important to note that there were no faunal surveys in spring 2018 and spring 2019, and as such there may well have been a decline which is not represented in the schematic below.
 However, the faunal declines of the previous two springs were evident in the following January survey.
-In contrast, faunal abundance and species numbers in January 2019 remained high relative to the previous January surveys.
-Although we present oxygen data for the CSIRO mooring that highlights bottom water recharge from late December 2019, we haven't updated the timeline because we don't yet have access to data from the remaining string sites throughout the harbour; this will be updated in the next report.